aidgncom/fullscore/README.md

 These three technologies are like a jazz trio where each solo performance is excellent, but together they create true harmony.
 Add Edge computing, and the quartet performs at its full potential.

-For a quick overview, check out the live demo: [fullscore.org](https://fullscore.org/)

 <br />

 ## Second Movement: TEMPO - The Piano Tuner's Gift